TobiCode/JavaEE_webapp/README.md

 - the Code SQL-Injection safe <br>
 - use Encryption for sensible data <br>
 - build a RDB -> change the DB_Url in DB_User.java <br>
-- remoove the hardcoded DB-username and DB-userpassword -> work with Environment Variables or VM-options on your web server <br>
+- remoove the hardcoded DB-username and DB-userpassword -> work with Environment Variables on your web server <br>
+You can then get the Environmentvariables, which should be your DB-URL, DB-username and DB_userpassword with System.getProperty(#environmentVariableName).
+Example Environment Variables: <br>
+---DJDBC_CONNECTION_STRING=jdbc:mysql://#host_name.#domain_name.com:3306/#schema_name
+---DJDBC_USER=root
+---DJDBC_PASSWORD=test_pw
 - migrate your local MySql Schema to a RDB-System -> MySql Workbench provides a migration wizard therefore <br>

 ## Some Pictures of the example project